KevinDockx/APIAspNetCore_Course/README.md

-# APIAspNetCore_Course
+# Building Your First API with ASP.NET Core
-Building Your First API with ASP.NET Core Starter files
+These are the starter files for my "Building Your First API with ASP.NET Core" course at Pluralsight (https://app.pluralsight.com/library/courses/asp-dotnet-core-api-building-first/table-of-contents)